 An Achieving a Better Life Experience Act (ABLE) savings account is for individuals with disabilities and their families.
 It is similar to a 529 college savings plan.
 Earnings grow tax free when saved for a variety of qualified expenses.

 This is an important step for people with disabilities who often depend on public programs for residential, vocational and healthcare.
 In order to access these supports prior to ABLE, individuals could save no more than $2,000.
 Saving through an ABLE account allows individuals with qualified disabilities to save up to $15,000 annually to supplement other federal and state programs without impacting the individual’s ability to receive local, state or federal means tested aid.

 Since the passage of the federal ABLE Act, changes were made to allow individuals to open an account anywhere in the United States.
-With this new option, Bank of North Dakota (BND) assessed the administrative fees that would need to be covered by a relatively small population and determined that the residents would have lower expenses if they accessed other states’ plans.
+With this new option, Bank of North Dakota (BND) assessed the administrative fees that would need to be covered by a relatively small population and determined that the residents would have lower expenses and many more options for investment if they accessed other states’ plans.

 Download this form to assist with tracking your ABLE account deposits and withdrawals.

-If you require this information in another format, please email email@example.com or call 701.328.5881.
+If you require this information in another format, please email email@example.com or call 701.328.5882.